semaphoreci/semaphore/docs/docs/reference/semaphore-cli.md

 ### sem debug {#sem-debug}

 The `sem debug` command allows you to connect a terminal to a finished job.
-You can re-run the job interactively using a SSH session to debug a problem.
+You can re-run the job interactively using an SSH session to debug a problem.

 The syntax is: